Gentle muscle therapy for canines and felines in the South Eastern Suburbs.

-We offer a variety of treatment options which are usually combined during a treatment or can each be used on their own.
-A typical initial session will include a free assessment and then a plan for customised treatment will be worked out, which will generally include a combination of therapies to relieve pain, restore balance and begin the healing process.
-We also offer a maintenance plan for senior dogs to help them move and feel better.
+I utilise a combination of soft tissue therapies during a typical treatment, see below for a description of each.
+An initial session will include a free assessment and then a plan will be formulated, which will generally include a combination of therapies to relieve pain, restore balance and begin the healing process.

 Bowen is a remedial body work technique that was developed in the 1950's by manual bodywork therapist Tom Bowen for both people and animals.
 It is applied to and affects the connective tissue (fascia) of the body.
 Bowen is known to help with a wide variety of ailments and since it's holistic in nature it works on the whole body.

 The moves are unique to Bowen Therapy, not similar to either massage, shiatsu, acupressure, osteopathic, or any other therapy’s activation, stimulation or releases.

 Bowen therapy can be used to treat musculoskeletal or related neurological problems including acute injuries and chronic or organic conditions.